(Last Updated: 07/07/2025)

 Brand Specialties and Niches

 When mattress shopping, the average cost can vary significantly between brands and types.
-Memory foam mattresses offer pressure relief at a higher price range, while the average price for a twin XL is less than that for a queen-size mattress.
+Memory foam mattresses offer tension relief at a higher price range, while the average price for a twin XL is less than that for a queen-size mattress.

 Some brands specialize in particular niches, further differentiating them in the market.